Saturday, 26 May 19:30

 The second is Estonia’s White House (except it’s pink).
 Interestingly, the sum total of security on the president’s residence was two guards with rifles standing by the door.
 Anyone could walk right up to the building: no gate, fence, or wall blocked the entrance.

 The third remarkable building in Kadriorg Park is the Kumu Museum, Estonia’s art museum.
-This was the only building I actually went into during my visit to Tallinn (other than hotel/restaurants/shops), and I am so glad I visited this museum.
-It’s devoted to work by Estonian artists from the 19th, 20th, and 21st centuries, and it provides a powerful illustration of how social realism under Soviet rule changed the nature of art.
+This was the only building I actually entered during my visit to Tallinn (other than hotel/restaurants/shops), and I am so glad I visited this museum.
+The collection consists of work by Estonian artists from the 19th, 20th, and 21st centuries, and it provides a powerful illustration of how social realism under Soviet rule changed the nature of art.
 (As a footnote, when I was checking out of my hotel, the girl at the front desk, who was also there when I checked in, asked me about my trip and how I liked everything, and when I told her I went to the Kumu Museum, she said, with great pride, “Oh, our art!”)

-I rarely take lots of pictures of art in museums (and anyway, it’s often not allowed), but I wanted to remember so many of the pieces in the Kumu that I took a bundle.
+I rarely take lots of pictures of art in museums, but I wanted to remember so many of the pieces in the Kumu that I took a bundle.
 Here’s a small sampling (more in the album):

 I can’t really imagine living in a place where the struggle for freedom is still so fresh.
 But being there for a couple of days was just extraordinary.
 I’ve really enjoyed being everywhere I’ve gone on my trip, and had moments of falling in love with every location, but I am in a serious love affair with Tallinn, and I was very sorry to have to move on.
 Does anyone want to come with me to the Song Festival, July 4–6, 2014?